-86 D Murthy 'The Future of compulsory licensing: Deciphering the Doha Declaration on the TRIPS Agreement and public health' (2002) 17 American University International Law Rev 1307 access to medicines for all.88 The approach taken reiterates General Comment I4 of the CESCR which guarantees access to essential medicines.
+86 D Murthy 'The Future of compulsory licensing: Deciphering the Doha Declaration on the TRIPS Agreement and public health' (2002) 17 American University International Law Rev 1307

+The Doha Declaration is a significant development aimed at reformulating intellectual property as a social policy tool for the benefit of the society as a whole.
+The Doha Declaration reaffirmed the flexibilities in the TRIPS Agreement.87 The delegates agreed that the TRIPS Agreement does not prevent members from taking measures to protect health, in particular to promote access to medicines for all.88 The approach taken reiterates General Comment 14 of the CESCR which guarantees access to essential medicines.
 This is particularly important for PLHA who would timely and accessible medication.